seancfoley/IPAddress/README.md

 Available as a [Go](https://go.dev/) library from the [ipaddress-go repository](https://github.com/seancfoley/ipaddress-go)

-Because IPAddress is 100% Java, it is easy to integrate with your build and deploy process

 Version | Notes         |
 ------- | ------------- |
 [1.0.1](https://github.com/seancfoley/IPAddress/releases/tag/v1.0.1) | Requires Java 6 or higher |